Hunter Valley Olive Oil Grove & Beef Enterprise

 Thirty Black Angus cows and the bull occupy the grazing pasture, with calving in spring.
 They are not backward in telling us when they want to move paddocks.

 The creek through the property is fenced off from stock, as is a dedicated wetland area.
 Over the years we see a large variety of wildlife.
 There are several wombat Hiltons located along the creek banks, and occasionally the owners are seen in the evening.
 Swans and other waterbirds are regular visitors.
 Foxes and rabbits seem to have a balance.
-Occasionally deer put in an appearance from farther up the valley.
+Deer have been a nuisance in recent years, ringbarking trees in winter when feed is low.
+A new deer fence has stopped their incursions, although the wombats made major tunneling efforts on the new fence until we installed two wombat gates for their convenience.
+For the last three months we have had around 50 straw necked Ibis feeding off our grove pasture, plus the occasional black swan and pelican.